wtwong316/SFU-CST/README.md

 # SFU-CST
-A Novel Text-Based Chatbot Screening Tool for Mental Health Assessment with Generative A
+A Novel Text-Based Chatbot Screening Tool for Mental Health Assessment with Generative AI